^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnosis of dilated cardiomyopathy should be based on the exclusion of other causes of heart failure, for example due to coronary heart disease, congenital and acquired heart diseases, hypertension.
+Diagnosis of dilated cardiomyopathy should be based on the exclusion of other causes of heart failure, such as coronary heart disease, congenital and acquired heart defects, and arterial hypertension.

-• Criteria for excluding the diagnosis of DCMP.
+• Criteria for excluding the diagnosis of DCM.

-• Atherosclerotic lesion of the coronary arteries (stenosis> 50% in one or more large branches).
+• Atherosclerotic lesion of the coronary arteries (stenosis >50% in one or more major branches).

-• Alcohol abuse (> 40 g / day for women and> 80 g / day for men for more than 5 years after a 6-month abstinence).
+• Alcohol abuse (>40 g/day for women and >80 g/day for men for more than 5 years after 6 months of abstinence).

-• Systemic disease, which could lead to the development of dilated cardiomyopathy.
+• A systemic disease that could lead to the development of dilated cardiomyopathy.

 • Diseases of the pericardium.